ymzprojects/ManagingAPortfolioUsingTheGRPOApproach/README.md

 ---

 ### 2. **Trading Environment**
-- **Synthetic Data:**
+- **Synthetic Data with Linear Relationships:**
-  The agent is trained and evaluated on **synthetic asset variation data**, simulating realistic market conditions.
+  The agent is trained and evaluated on **synthetic asset variation data**, where **linear relationships between assets are intentionally introduced and embedded in high noise levels**.
+The goal is to test whether the model can detect these relationships to improve its portfolio management.

 - **Input Data:**
   The agent receives the 8 most recent historical variations for each asset, formatted as a tensor of shape \( (m, n, p) \), where: